How To Protect Your Back While You Sit at the Computer

 - It helps decrease the abnormal wearing of joint surfaces that could result in arthritis.

 - Decreases the stress on the ligaments holding the joints of the spine together.

 - It prevents the spine from becoming fixed in abnormal positions.

 - It prevents fatigue because muscles are used more efficiently, allowing the body to use less energy.

 - Appear taller than you are

-When you first begin to make definite changes in the way you sit at the computer, you will not feel as relaxed as you normally do.
-This is normal.
-Your body isn't use to the new changes you are making.
-Keep in mind that your goal is to keep your spine straight (except for the natural lower curve).
-To do this, you may need to put a small pillow at your back.
-You can also roll up a towel, placing it at the needed area.
+When you begin to make definite changes in how you sit at the computer, you will not feel as relaxed as you usually do, which is normal.
+Your body isn't used to the new changes you're making.
+Remember that your goal is to keep your spine straight (except for the natural lower curve).

 "Deviations in the body's center of gravity caused poor posture, which resulted in intestinal problems, hemorrhoids, varicose veins, osteoporosis, hip and foot deformities, poor health, decreased quality of life, and a shortened life span."